 That’s not enough.
 Delta owed you cold, hard cash — most likely, 400 percent of your one-way fare, to a maximum of $1,350.
 But in reviewing your correspondence with the airline, it looks as if you just asked for $400 in vouchers, which is what the airline had offered people who voluntarily gave up their seats.
 That’s letting it off easy.

 Still, Delta decided to ignore your requests, prompting you to turn to our advocacy team for help.
 That’s really odd.
+We receive many complaints about Delta.
 Had you filed a complaint with the DOT, you could have recovered money and received a ticket.
 The airline should consider itself fortunate that you didn’t get the Feds involved.
+(Related: Bumped, but where are my vouchers.)

 You could have appealed this to a customer service executive at Delta.
 We list the names, numbers and emails on this site.
 But I don’t mind handling a case like this — a case that should have never become a case in the first place.